Deicture/PVZF-Translation-fr/README.md

 # PVZRH-Multi-language-Mod-Translation files
 The download links for the Multi-language Mod and the translation files of the Multi-language Mod for PvZ: Fusion.
 Current supported base game version: 2.6.1.
+Source code for the translator mod can be found [here](https://github.com/Teyliu/PVZFusionTranslation) and source code for the built-in Better Fusions mods can be found [here](https://github.com/Nanami-Houko/PVZRH-Better-Fusion-Suite).

 # Plants vs Zombies: Fusion | Downloads, Resources, etc.
 ***
 > Discord Server
     Visit us on our [Discord Server](https://discord.gg/DPAC5ZVJ8T).
-This server is mainly a community for the English translation of the game, but also functions as a hub for all users of all versions.

-	**If you're having trouble installing or you're getting errors, visit the server as well and go to the FAQ.**
+This server is mainly a community for the English translation of the game, but also functions as a hub for all users of all versions. **If you're having trouble installing or you're getting errors, visit the server as well and go to the FAQ.**

 > Important
 	For Android: **DO NOT** delete your previous installation or you'll lose your progress forever!
 Download the APK and update the game normally.